-Vinyl flooring can be a functional and stylish solution for some kitchens.
-Made using PVC, it’s durable, water resistant and easy to clean and maintain.
-It can be an especially good choice for family homes as it’s more yielding as a surface than tile or wood, and feels warmer.
+There are plenty of vinyl kitchen flooring ideas that are as functional as they are stylish and will suit a variety spaces.
+Made using PVC, vinyl is durable, water resistant and easy to clean and maintain.
+It can be an especially good choice for family homes, as it’s more yielding as a surface than tile or wood and feels warmer.
 It’s also quieter underfoot.

 Luxury vinyl tile (LVT) can look convincingly like surfaces such as wood or tile – including natural stone as well as patterned designs – so using it because of its other benefits needn’t mean compromising on the appearance you prefer.

 However, there are also plain colored versions in quiet neutrals and vivid shades, offering plenty of design possibilities.
 Another benefit of LVT is that should it become damaged an individual tile or plank can be replaced.

 When it comes to kitchen flooring costs, high quality LVT is a mid-range option.
 Avoid cheap sheet versions as they’re thin and won’t offer the same properties.

 Linoleum and cork kitchen floors

 If you like the idea of an alternative to kitchen tile or wood, but want an eco-friendly option, linoleum and cork could be the best kitchen flooring for you.

 Linoleum is made from materials such as linseed oil, pine rosin, wood flour, pigments, limestone and jute.
 It’s hard-wearing, repairable if it does become damaged, easy to clean and maintain, and will resist water and stains.
 It’s available in a wide range of colors and finishes.

 In a home with young kids, it might also be a top choice as it’s softer underfoot than tile and wood, quiet and warm.

 Be aware that high heels can mark linoleum, and it can be scratched.
 Excessive humidity isn’t good for it either.